-Generic and branded anti-epileptic drugs
+Generic and branded anti-seizure medications

-Anti-epileptic drugs (AEDs) aim to prevent seizures from happening.
+Anti-seizure medications (ASMs) aim to prevent seizures from happening.
 To be most effective, they need to be taken every day, at around the same time.
 They are often taken for many years, unlike a short course of treatment (such as antibiotics).

 What are branded drugs?

 'Branded' drugs are the original version of a drug produced by the drug (pharmaceutical) company which developed the drug.
 To start with, only the company that developed the drug can produce it.
 This is called being ‘on patent’, and the drug will have a brand name that only that company can use.
-For example, Tegretol is the brand name of the AED carbamazepine.
+For example, Tegretol is the brand name of the ASM carbamazepine.

 What are generic drugs?